Howard Sokolowski: Personal life

-He is married to the Honourable Linda Frum, a writer and Conservative member of the Senate of Canada.
+He is married to the Honourable Linda Frum, a writer and former Conservative member of the Senate of Canada.
 In 2011, Sokolowski was appointed to the Order of Ontario for 'his contributions to the arts, healthcare and education'.

 Toronto Argonauts

 On 5 November 2003, Sokolowski and David Cynamon purchased the Toronto Argonauts from the Canadian Football League.
 Immediately, on assuming control of the club, they sought moving the team into a smaller stadium.
 The Rogers Centre (formerly called the SkyDome until 2005) has a capacity of over 50,000 and although attendance at games increased during their ownership, it rarely was over 25,000.
 This made the stadium cavernous and unappealing to supporters.
-Discussions were made to play games at either University of Toronto, York University or at BMO Field but all of them fell through.
+Discussions were made to play games at either University of Toronto, York University or BMO Field but all of them fell through.

 On the field, the team won the 92nd Grey Cup in 2004 under the head coach Michael 'Pinball' Clemons, the first black coach to ever win the Grey Cup.

 Nevertheless, despite on field success and increased ticket attendance, without a purpose-built stadium, the team lost money over the six years of Sokolowski's and Cynamon's ownership.
 It was eventually sold to David Braley on 9 February 2010.